 - Theory-led teaching

 - Case-method education

 Teaching based on exposition of theory is often relevant to technology management classes.
 Case-method teaching emphasizes real-world business experiences and challenges students to draw general principles from many examples.
 Project-based and team based education is experiential; students learn by doing, much as they would in a natural sciences laboratory class.
 Learning by doing in the field is also encouraged.
 It is very common in management courses for all pedagogical approaches to be employed.

-The BTM Program requires 127 or 128 credits for graduation.
+The BTM Program requires 127 credits for graduation.
 Key characteristics* of this curriculum include:

 - 4 credits in computer science

 - 1 credit in the Engineering and Technology Forum

 *Please see the Typical Course of Study for the Typical Course of Study for the BS-BTM Program Program at the end of this section.